aldoteran/asko_2024_datasets/README.md

 > [!NOTE]
 > TODO(aldoteran): adding figure to pictorially depict (1), (2), (3), and (4) would be nice.

+#### Ground truthing
+To compute the so-called _ground truth_ in our datasets, we used a factor graph optimization method to jointly estimate the most consistent trajectories for both agents using all the available global and relative navigation measurements.
+These methods are described in detail in our publication cited above.

 ## Description and instructions for reproducing the datasets

 The data consists of three different datasets composed of the merged rosbags of both vehicles.